 What a journey you’ve been on, Kerry!
 Growing up as a NASA kid, it seems like you’ve been to the moon and back!
 Thank you for sharing your past with us.
 Is there anything giving you a jump for joy as you look forward towards the future?
 “You know, I like to work, but it’s not so much the work.
 I like to feel like I’m making a difference.
 I don’t want that to be at the expense of my family.
 That’s why I’m thinking about what retirement looks like or where the balance is.
 I pray and ask the Lord where He wants me.
 If I ask Him about that, He’ll bless me and give me the tools I need to succeed.
 That’s how I ended up where I am now.
 So, as far as the future goes, I’m just curious about what that’s going to look like.”

 That’s a fantastic attitude to have, Kerry.
-Would you say that this positive attitude translates over to how you feel about Elko?
+Would you say that this positive attitude translates to how you feel about Elko?
 What would you say if someone asked you to describe your thoughts on our area?
 “Well, I would say loyal.
-I think a lot of people come here and say they’re only going to be here for a couple of years and then I’m out.
-But the people who really sort of settle in, even if it’s within that short period of time, are the ones who start to love it.
+I think many people come here and say they’re only going to be here for a couple of years and then I’m out.
+However, the people who sort of settle in, even if it’s within that short period, are the ones who start to love it.
 They start to love the fact that the people here are truly genuine.
-They really care about each other.
+They care about each other.
 It’s a great place for kids.
-And, if you’re honest, devoted to doing a good job, and put in a good day’s work then you’ll find success.
-It may not look as easy as it does in a bigger city, but that’s good because it may lead someone to step their own game up to differentiate themselves because there is a lot of accountability here.
-I think there are good values here and it’s a very giving community.
-And that’s pretty hard to leave; I would miss that if I were ever away from it again.”
+If you’re honest, devoted to doing a good job, and put in a good day’s work then you’ll find success.
+It may not look as easy as it does in a bigger city, but that’s good because it may lead someone to step their own game up to differentiate themselves because there is much accountability here.
+I think there are good values here, and it’s a very giving community, and that’s pretty hard to leave; I would miss that if I were ever away from it again.”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!